 As the first approved Alzheimer’s treatment in nearly 20 years, Aduhelm has been causing a stir in the Alzheimer’s disease space, with questions revolving around patient selection, efficacy and dosing among other things, given its history of mixed and inconsistent trial results.
 To help navigate the approval and offer clarity on its use, the expert panel shared their recommendations at AAIC.

-In comments to Xtalks, Jeffrey Cummings, MD, ScD, Joy Chambers-Grundy professor of Brain Science and director, Chambers-Grundy Center for Transformative Neuroscience at the University of Nevada, Las Vegas (UNLV), and lead author on the paper, says that among the recommendations, the panel, “emphasized how to monitor for amyloid-related imaging abnormalities (ARIA), how to manage ARIA if discovered and best practices for patient care in the context of aducanumab.”
+Jeffrey Cummings, MD, ScD, Joy Chambers-Grundy professor of Brain Science and director, Chambers-Grundy Center for Transformative Neuroscience at the University of Nevada, Las Vegas (UNLV), and lead author on the paper, told Xtalks that among the recommendations, the panel, “emphasized how to monitor for amyloid-related imaging abnormalities (ARIA), how to manage ARIA if discovered and best practices for patient care in the context of aducanumab.”

 The anti-amyloid beta monoclonal antibody was initially handed a broad label approval by the US Food and Drug Administration (FDA) in June.
 Without indicating a specific disease population, the approval would allow Biogen access to the over six million Alzheimer’s disease patients in the US.